Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Discussion

-While RNCRNs are experimentally feasible, such chemical-based machine learning suffers from several idiosyncrasies that are not present in traditional electronic-based machine learning.
-Firstly, adding a perceptron or new weight to an ANN is trivial compared to adding a chemical perceptron to an RNCRN, which requires introducing a specially engineered chemical species.
-Secondly, chemical systems are prone to unintended reactions, so that the modularity of each chemical perceptron might break down as the network scales in size \cite{qian_scaling_2011}.
-Finally, the weight parameters of an ANN can be fine-tuned to a high degree of precision.
-However, despite techniques to modulate the effective rates of chemical reactions, the calibration of reaction rates is significantly less precise than in electronic circuits \cite{erik_yu_toehold_09, haley_design_2020}.
+While certain properties of RNCRNs are experimentally desirable, such as modularity and robustness in initial concentrations of the auxiliary species (which form the bulk of initial conditions), there are several challenges present in chemistry that are not present in traditional electronic-based ANNs; in what follows, we focus on DNA-strand-displacement technologies~\cite{soloveichik_dna_2010}.
+Firstly, adding a perceptron or a new connection to an ANN is trivial compared to adding a chemical perceptron or a reaction to an RNCRN, which requires engineering a chemical species with specific reactivity.
+Secondly, compared to electronic circuits, chemical systems are much more prone to unintended interactions, so that the modularity of each chemical perceptron might break down as the network scales in size~\cite{qian_scaling_2011}.
+Finally, the weight parameters and inputs of an ANN can be fine-tuned to a high degree of precision.
+However, despite techniques to modulate the effective rates of chemical reactions, the calibration is significantly less precise than in electronic circuits~\cite{erik_yu_toehold_09, haley_design_2020}, and the same is true for the initial conditions~\cite{srinivas_enzyme-free_2017}. \Alex{In this context, it is important to study how the dynamics of RNCRNs respond to perturbations in both the rate coefficients and all the initial conditions.
+In Section~\ref{sec:oscillations} and Appendix~\ref{sec:robustness}, we have performed a preliminary study of this problem, showing favorable results; more detailed studies will form a part of future work.
+Let us also note that, in the light of the experimental challenges, we have focused in this paper on the single-layer (shallow) RNCRNs.
+In Appendix~\ref{app:single_layer_RNCRN}, we have also presented multi-layer (deep) RNCRNs; in future work, we will study whether such deep RNCRNs have sufficiently advantageous approximation abilities to justify the additional experimental complexity.}

-RNCRNs allow one to map ODEs with non-polynomial right-hand sides to dynamically similar reaction-rate equations (RREs).
-Alternative methods put forward in the literature solve this problem in two steps: firstly, the non-polynomial ODEs are mapped to polynomial ones and, secondly, special maps are then applied to transform these polynomial ODEs to RREs.
-Although the second step can be performed efficiently~\cite{plesa_chemical_2016,samardzija_nonlinear_1989,poland_cooperative_1993, holcman_test_2017,plesa_integral_2021, hangos_mass_2011}, the first step suffers from a significant drawback, which is not a feature of the RNCRNs: the initial conditions for the auxiliary species are constrained.
-For example, applying the standard method from~\cite{kerner_universal_1981, kowalski_universal_1993} to the target non-polynomial system~(\ref{eq:multistable_ex}), one obtains polynomial ODEs given by